-But in reality, self-promotion and attracting clients are much more than that.
+But in reality, self-promotion for writers is much more than that.

 Self-promotion is part of everything freelance writers do.
 It starts every time you set pen to paper or finger to keyboard.
 The copy you write and the quality of the work you do will determine to a great extent how you will be thought of by potential clients.

-With that in mind, here’s a kinder and gentler way of getting the word out about your services.
+With that in mind, here are some kinder and gentler ways of getting the word out about your services.